-Finally, the advent of ubiquitous co-robots will bring to the forefront social, economic, ethical, and legal issues.
-This program encourages fundamental research on the social and economic impact of robots on our work, our social institutions, and our quality of life and work.
-Pertinent research questions include understanding the complexities of the future co-robot economy; how economic and social inequality will be affected by ubiquitous co-robots; and what societal policies can be instituted to ensure that stakeholder groups can benefit from the presence of co-robots in our everyday lives.
+Finally, research addressing societal impact of ubiquitous co-robots will bring to the forefront educational, social, economic, ethical, and legal issues.
+This program encourages fundamental research to establish and infuse robotics into educational curricula and advance the robotics workforce through education pathways, and to understand the social and economic impacts of robots on our work, our social institutions, and our quality of life.
+Pertinent research questions may address the social and economic impact of robots on our work, our social institutions, and our quality of life and work.
+Relevant topics include understanding the complexities of the future corobot economy; how economic and social inequality will be affected by ubiquitous co-robots; what policies could be instituted to ensure that all stakeholder groups benefit from the presence of co-robots in our everyday lives; and how co-robot algorithms can be developed to ensure that co-robot behavior is consonant with ethical and legal norms, thereby promoting responsible research and innovation.